neurallayer/Photon.jl/README.md

 - Flux, we use it for inspiration.
 This has to be one of the most beautiful code bases out there.

 - Keras and MXNet for their well thought out API's.
+Also copied some of their excellent documentation for layers and losses.

 - And of course Julia, that enables writing very fast deep learning applications.